runandroid/currency-converter/README.md

 Create a script in Python to convert currencies using  an ExchangeRate-API: (https://api.exchangerate-api.com/v4/latest/{base}).

+Main Functionalities:

 - This API (Application Programming Interface) provides up-to-date exchange rates in JSON format.
+- API ==> Interface that allows one Software to request data or services from another without needing to know its internal workings.
 - The JSON format is used to structure data in text form and enables the exchange of information between applications in a simple, lightweight, and rapid manner.
-- API ==> Interface that allows one Software to request data or services from another without needing to know its internal workings.

 '''
 The program must convert the value of one currency to another using the current exchange rate.